e1ioan/roku-democracynow/README.md

 # roku-democracynow
-The code of the DemocracyNow public channel
+The code of the DemocracyNow public channel on Roku boxes